patriciatran/recipes/software/R/renv/README.md

 scp project_folder/script.R [netID]@[address]:/home/netid/.
 ```

-## Building the Renv container
+## Building the R container on CHTC

 You can choose to build the container using Docker or Apptainer.
+The instructions below are for Apptainer.
+If you choose this route, you do not have to install Docker on your laptop at all.

 ### Instructions for Apptainer